lruslan/ansible-eos/docs/overview.rst

 when the playbook executes.

 **Assumption 2**
-Pyeapi is being used by the module to make configuration changes on the node.
+Pyeapi is used by the Ansible EOS role modules to make configuration changes on the node.
 This implies that ``pyeapi`` is already installed on the node.
 The pyeapi module is NOT installed on Arista EOS nodes by default, so installation would be required by the user.